renovations/upgrades for 2017-2018!

 medical housing accommodation requests

 Students needing medical housing accommodations should contact the Academic Resource Center.
 Medical housing must be applied for each year as previous medical housing applications do not automatically carry over.
 First consideration request for the 17-18 academic year must be completed by February 24, 2017.
+Second consideration deadline is April 24, 2017.
+Student who apply and are approved for a medical accommodation, after the first consideration deadline, will not be notified of their medical accommodation assignment until after the second consideration deadline.

 Students with specific dietary needs can request special meals through Dining Services.
 If Dining Services is unable to meet your needs, you will be directed to work the Academic Resource Center for an accommodation.
 Dietary requests and accommodations must first be request through Dining Services.